1. A Booming Economy Creating Demand for HVAC Techs

 2. New HVAC Rules and Regulations

-One of the reasons HVAC technicians are so in demand is due to their expertise in working with hazardous chemicals and materials.
+One of the reasons HVAC technicians are in demand is due to their expertise in working with hazardous chemicals and materials.
 Unlike some careers which do not require training or certification, HVAC specialists are respected for their training which prepares them to handle various types of chemicals and substances that keep HVAC equipment running efficiently.

 Many HVAC specialists also choose to pursue specialty certifications that allow them to gain more experience working with these types of substances.
 A few of the specialty HVAC certifications which may be beneficial for HVAC technicians in Texas to pursue include: